lekoala/silverstripe-email-templates/README.md

 Sent email's Body compression
 ==================

-You can enable compression for the bodies of the sent emails.
+You can enable compression for the bodies of the sent emails (using `zlib`).
 This may dramatically reduce the size of the `SentEmail` table in case your emails motly contain HTML.
 Be aware that the compression will make the Bodies' content not searchable any more.

 The code supports a mix of compressed and uncompressed bodies in the database.
 You can enable the feature mid-way and have all the next recorded bodies compressed.